 What is the greatest measurable distance in the universe?
 Is it from the Earth to the sun?
 A great rabbi once offered this answer: “The longest distance in the world is between a person’s heart and their mind.”
 While they are only 12 inches apart physically, what’s in a person’s heart and in their head can be light years apart!

-This week’s reading is called Shoftim, meaning “judges,” as in “Appoint judges and officials for each of your tribes . . .”
-The reading begins with a commandment to set up a justice system including judges and officials, which the Jewish sages interpret as “policemen” – officials who would enforce the decrees of the judges.
+Our verse today comes from a portion in the Torah known as Shoftim, meaning “judges,” as in “Appoint judges and officials for each of your tribes . . .”
+The verse begins with a commandment to set up a justice system including judges and officials, which the Jewish sages interpret as “policemen” – officials who would enforce the decrees of the judges.

 The sages wonder why the portion is only named for the judges and not the officials.
 Surely a judge is nothing without law enforcement officers!
 What good are decrees if nobody is there to make sure they are implemented?

 The sages explain that while policemen are necessary today, in the future, only judges will be needed.
-There will be no need for policemen.
+Policemen will vanish.
 In messianic times everyone will know God; therefore, everyone will want to live according to His will.
-Judges will help to provide guidance.
-However, once a verdict is read, people will naturally uphold the decision because it will come from God.
+There will still be disputes and misunderstandings, which is why we will still need judges to provide guidance.
+However, once a verdict is read, people will naturally uphold the decision.

 On a deeper level, this explanation also speaks to a change in each and every individual.
 Today, a great distance still exists between our judgment and our implementation of what we know is right.
 We still need our own personal judges and internal “police officer” to ensure that we stay on track.
 But it is possible to live in a way that only our internal judgment will be necessary.
 When we know God deeply and love Him, we will naturally do with our hands what we know to be right in our heads and feel is right in our hearts.